jacobjinkelly/slurm/README.md

 with a directory for each configuration of hyperparameters in the sweep.

 ### Checking SLURM Status
-Add bash_aliases defined in `.bash_profile`, then run `q` to see the SLURM queue for your jobs, and `sq` to see the slurm queue for all jobs.
+Add the bash aliases defined in `.bash_profile`, then run `q` to see the SLURM queue for your jobs, and `sq` to see the slurm queue for all jobs.

 ### Checking status of sweeps
 Run `./check.py` from within `experiments/YYYY-MM-DD-HH-MM-SS` to see the final line of output for each job in the sweep.